roncarr880/uSDX_Teensy/README.md

 ( note sometimes I refer to AREF as VREF in the pictures )

+I did not install C4 C7 as adding them caused processor noise to enter the receiver on a previous project.
 ![wire1](https://github.com/roncarr880/uSDX_Teensy/blob/main/top1.png)
 The QCX+ is wired so it works with both the PE1NNZ ATMEGA 328 program and with the Teensy 3.2.
 The headphone audio circuit is duplicated but doesn't need to be.
 I used a duplicate circuit as that was easier than finding another Jxx point on the QCX to bring the SIDETONE net up to the developement board.
 ![wire2](https://github.com/roncarr880/uSDX_Teensy/blob/main/bot1.png)